Color and Odor

 Mercaptan can be a useful indicator of a natural gas leak.
 However, you may not be able to smell this odorant if you’ve been exposed to it for long periods of time or if other odors mask the smell.
 Mercaptan also may be stripped from the gas due to chemical and physical processes in an effect known as “odor fade.”

-All LG&E and KU transmission and distribution pipelines have odorized gas, but it is important to note not all gas is odorized.
+All LG&E, KU and ODP transmission and distribution pipelines have odorized gas, but it is important to note not all gas is odorized.

 So never rely on your nose alone to detect a natural gas leak.
 Instead, use your combustible gas indicator (CGI) to be certain a flammable atmosphere does not exist.
 Also, be alert for other visual and auditory gas leak warning signs, including:

-• Dead or dying vegetation (in an otherwise moist area) over or near a gas pipeline
+- Dead or dying vegetation (in an otherwise moist area) over or near a pipeline

-• An exposed pipeline after an earthquake, fire, flood or other disaster
+- An exposed pipeline after an earthquake, a fire, a flood, or other disaster